National Atmospheric Deposition Program: MDN

 The MDN measures total mercury concentrations on a weekly basis (methyl mercury is measured monthly at some sites), which provides wet deposition data for surface waters and other waterways.
 The goal is to deliver accurate information that allows researchers to evaluate the linkage between mercury and health, which is strengthened by its large spatial and temporal footprint.

 AMNet

-The AMNet consists of approximately 15 sites across the U.S. and Canada.
-The function of these sites is to measure ambient air concentrations of gaseous oxidized mercury (GOM), particulate bound mercury (PBM2.5), and gaseous elemental mercury (GEM).
+The AMNet consists of approximately 8 sites across the U.S. and Taiwan.
+The function of these sites is to measure ambient air concentrations of gaseous elemental mercury (GEM).
 This network works to monitor and report atmospheric mercury that causes dry and total deposition of mercury at select MDN sites.
 AMNet produces high-resolution data to determine atmospheric mercury trends and models, the ecological consequences of mercury discharging sources, and how to adequately control mercury levels.
+In May 2025 speciation measurements of gaseous oxidized mercury (GOM) and particulate bound mercury (PBM2.5) were discontinued.

 AMoN

 The AMoN measures ambient ammonia gas concentrations over a two-week period via a Radiello®-passive sampler, which is a simple diffusive sampler that offers higher capacity and faster sampling rates than other devices.
 Therefore, AMoN can provide reliable data to aid in meeting air quality policies and administration needs.
 AMoN collects data biweekly to determine the spatial variability and seasonality of ammonia concentrations.